Country of origin: cambodia

 [r] Every day, every morning.

-[i] And in Paris, intramuros, there are places where you like to walk?
+[i] And in Paris, inside the city walls, are there any places you like to go for a walk?

 [i] And inside Paris?

-Yes, I went to Marseille, I went twice to the South.
-I’ve been there twice.
+[r] Yes, I went to Marseille, I went to the South twice.
+I went there twice.

-[r] Yes, yes, when I have time, I go for a walk.
+[r] Yes, yes, when I have time, I go for walks.

-[r] Montparnasse, to walk around.
+[r] Montparnasse, for a stroll.
 Pompidou.
-Châtelet, when I have time, I walk there.
-I’m walking and I’m taking the subway home.
-In order to, how can I say… do sport, walking slowly.
+Châtelet, when I have time, I go there on foot.
+I go there on foot and come back by metro.
+With the aim of, how can I put it… doing sport, by walking slowly.
 It takes about 50 minutes.
 To walk to Châtelet.
-To go to Châtelet by walking.
+To go to Châtelet on foot.
 Sometimes I go to the suburbs.
 To see friends in the suburbs.

 [i] Do you like walking, watching TV, reading books?

-[r] Cooking… I mostly eat rice.
-Sometimes, at breakfast, I eat bread.
-When it’s hot, I mostly eat bread.
+[r] Cooking… I mainly eat rice.
+Sometimes, for breakfast, I eat bread.
+When it’s hot, I mainly eat bread.
 When I don’t have much of an appetite.
 I eat like the French.
-Chopsticks etc….
-Bread, chopped steak, that’s one meal.
-It’s easy to do.
+Baguettes etc… Bread, a beefburger, that makes a meal.
+It’s easy to make.
 With vegetables, tomato and salad.

 [i] Do you like French food?

-[r] I like it a lot!
-The rib steak is my favorite.
+[r] I love it!
+The entrecôte is my favourite.
 [Laughs] Because I’ve lived here for a long time.
-How to say… it has an influence.
-About the food.
+How can I put it… it has an influence.
+On the food.

-[i] When you arrived, did you think the French were nice?
+[i] When you arrived, did you find the French to be kind?

-[r] Before, I thought the French were very warm.
+[r] I used to think the French were very warm.
 They were kind to Asians.
 Maybe there are too many people coming here.
-We Asians.
-Asians, including the Chinese, there are too many who have come, so perhaps, how can I say, that they no longer accept it.
-Maybe it’s disrupting their lifestyles.
-I find that now they are….
-We can’t blame them.
-That’s the way it is.
+Us Asians.
+There are too many Asians, including Chinese, coming here, so maybe they’re not accepting it anymore.
+Maybe it’s disrupting their way of life.
+I think that now they’re… You can’t blame them.
+That’s just the way it is.

-[r] Yes, yes, yes.
-When I was unemployed, when I was no longer working, I took French classes, I took several years.
+[r] Yes, yes.
+When I was unemployed, when I was no longer working, I took French lessons, I did it for several years.
 At least 10 times.
-I have integrated French classes at least 10 times.
+I took French lessons at least 10 times.
 I studied here and there, always around the same level.

-r] Around level B2.
+Around level B2.
 Always around level B2.
 I couldn’t make any progress.
 That’s why I can’t speak French.
-Always around this level, B2, B2, B2.
-At first, I couldn’t speak, I started from the alphabet.
-Today, I am able to take care of my papers.
-For simple steps, I dare to go alone.
+Always around that level, B2, B2.
+At the beginning, I couldn’t speak, I started with the alphabet.
+Today, I am able to take care of my paperwork.
+For simple procedures, I dare to go alone.
 Before, I had to be accompanied.
-Now I go to the bank, the bank, the hospital, I go alone.
-Before, I used to ask people.
+Now, I go to the bank, to the hospital, by myself.
+Before, I asked people.
 What I needed to say.
-I was asking people first.
-How to say such a sentence.
+I would first ask people.
+How to say a certain sentence.

-r] In several schools, in the 13th, 11th, in several places, in all, in six or seven schools.
+[r] In several schools, in the 13th, in the 11th, in several places, in all, in six or seven schools.

 [r] Yes, that’s right.
 Because not speaking French is really not practical.
-When I was working, I didn’t realize it.
-When I was out of work, and had to do some administrative work, I saw that begging others was very complicated.
-Every time, I would beg people.
-Begging them to come with me.
-There are people, friends, some work, they can’t come with me, how do I do that?
-You can only rely on yourself.
+When I was working, I didn’t realise.
+When I no longer had a job and I had to do administrative procedures, I saw that begging others was very complicated.
+Every time, I went to beg people.
+Beg them to accompany me.
+Some people, friends, some of them work, they can’t accompany me, what can I do?
+You can only count on yourself.
 So you have to go yourself.
 I like learning French.
 Learning expressions is useful for yourself.

 [r] Conjugation?
 I know a little about conjugation.
-I know how to use the compound past a little.
+I know how to use the past tense a little.
 I know a little about the imperfect.

 [r] Ah, languages.
-Besides French?
-Apart from French, I know a little Khmer, a little Vietnamese, Vietnamese, I know a little.
-Because when I was a kid, I lived in the Vietnamese neighborhood.
-Do you know the Vietnamese district?
+Apart from French?
+Apart from French, I know a little Khmer, a little Vietnamese.
+I know a little Vietnamese.
+Because when I was little, I lived in the Vietnamese neighbourhood.
+You know the Vietnamese neighbourhood?
 Where the Vietnamese lived.
-And I speak Cantonese, I lived in Macau for 10 years.
-The teochew of course, I am of teochew origin.
+And I speak Cantonese, I lived in Macao for 10 years.
+Teochew of course, I’m of Teochew origin.
 I also speak Mandarin.
 I don’t speak English.
 Not at all.

 [r] I know several languages.

 [r] Religion?
 No, I don’t believe in anything.
-When I was a kid, I remember that at home, we didn’t have any religious practices.
-At home, we didn’t pray.
-My mother was a Protestant.
-My mother was a Protestant.
-When I was a kid, I used to go to church with him.
-I had no choice, she dragged me there.
-To accompany him.
-[Laughs] Every Sunday, I went to church with my mother.
-When I arrived in France, I did not practice any religion.
-I don’t go to church, I don’t pray Buddha.
-But today, in memory of my parents, I plant an incense.
-Every morning, I plant an incense.
+When I was little, I remember that we didn’t have any religious practices at home.
+We didn’t pray at home.
+My mother was Protestant.
+My mother was Protestant.
+When I was little, I used to go to church with her.
+I didn’t have a choice, she dragged me there.
+To accompany her.
+[Laughter] Every Sunday, I went to church with my mother.
+When I arrived in France, I didn’t practise any religion.
+I don’t go to church, I don’t pray to Buddha.
+But today, in memory of my parents, I light incense.
+Every morning, I light incense.
 In their memory.
-Every morning, so as not to forget them, I plant an incense.
+Every morning, so as not to forget them, I light incense.
 In their memory.
 But I don’t pray.
 I have no religion.
-I don’t have an altar, I don’t make offerings.
+I have no altar, I make no offerings.

 [r] I have an uncle and first cousins.
-Germans.
-You know that term?
-German cousins.
-They are the children of the brothers and my father.
+First cousins.
+Do you know what that means?
+First cousins.
+They are the children of my father’s brothers.
 That’s what we call them.
-I have….
-He has several brothers.
-In all, I have 7 or 8 cousins.
+I have… He has several brothers.
+In total I have 7 or 8 cousins.
 My younger cousins are my uncle’s two children.
 Today I have an uncle and an aunt in France.
 They have two children.

 [i] When did they come to France?